Top Gifts for Autistic Kids and Teens

 Healing Haven Hosting Open House

-Healing Haven is family owned, allowing us to place a greater emphasis on quality of care.
-Our innovative autism therapy campus for ABA Therapy, Speech & Occupational Therapies, Developmental Testing and Counseling is one-of-a-kind in Metro Detroit.
+Healing Haven has always emphasized quality of care.
+Our innovative autism therapy campus in Madison Heights provides ABA Therapy, Speech & Occupational Therapies, Developmental Testing and Counseling is one-of-a-kind in Metro Detroit.
 We have four clinics creatively designed to support individuals ages 2 through young adulthood.
 We also provide developmental testing and autism evaluations.

 Who Should Attend the Open House?